ChuksJoshuaa/Ecommerce-Api-Project/README.md

 ## Installation

-After you clone the repository, you want to create a virtual environment, so you have a clean python installation.
+After you clone the repository, you want to create a virtual environment, so you have a clean python installation..
 You can do this by running the command

 ```